 The footage raises questions about how much influence law enforcement officials have on paramedics and whether McKnight received an appropriate dose.

-According to state’s Ketamine Waiver Guidance, “EMS providers should not engage in restraining people for law enforcement purposes.”
+According to the state’s Ketamine Waiver Guidance, “EMS providers should not engage in restraining people for law enforcement purposes.”

 Michael Porter, the chief officer involved with medical care at South Metro Fire Rescue, told the FOX31 Problem Solvers in the fall that unequivocally, law enforcement personnel have no influence on a medic’s decisions.